cloudify-cosmo/vagrant-automation-machines/README.md

 a boiler plate for automations relying on vagrant. simply clone and add files to "synced_folder" and a provision script..

- # Features
+### Features

+ - support for aws, hp, docker, softlayer
+ - synced folder - from host to guest machine
  - external configuration
  - environment variables support
+ - copy files from guest to host